 Do yourself a favor and visit Nazare, Portugal, it is a unique experience that you will only find in this beautiful slice of Portuguese coastline.
 Nazare is a very safe and family-friendly town full of activities that will keep everyone happy.
 One unique feature that the culture of big waves in Nazare has brought to the city is that no matter what time of the year you are in Portugal it is worth the visit.

-The winter months are when the waves in Nazare are the biggest, but the summer also has its own charm.
-You can find colorful beach huts with chairs to rent, so you can grab a seat and enjoy a yummy beverage of choice.
+The winter months are when the waves are the biggest.
+But summer has its own charm.
+You will find colorful beach huts with chairs to rent, so you can grab a seat and enjoy a yummy beverage of choice.

 Hopefully, you found this blog helpful on your trip to Nazare.
 Once again the address to park and watch the big waves at North Beach is Rua Trinta e Um de Janeiro 2450-065 Nazare, Portugal.
 Don’t forget to keep an eye on the wave report so you can find the best swells.